Bantay Church

-The old historic belfry of the church known as the Bantay Tower, which served as a watchtower for pirates back in the Spanish colonial era, gave the town its name - bantay (meaning to guard).
-Established in 1590, the church is one of the oldest in the Ilocos Region.
+The old historic bell tower of the church known as the Bantay Tower, which served as a watchtower for pirates during the Spanish colonial era, gave the town its name – bantay (meaning "to guard").

 Architecture

-The church was heavily damaged during World War II and rebuilding was started in 1950.
+The church was heavily damaged during World War II, and its reconstruction started in 1950.
 The restored façade is of Neo-Gothic design mixed with pseudo-Romanesque materials and elements.
 It is designed to be grandiose and reminiscent of Spanish architecture.
 It uses materials such as bricks and mud.

 The belfry sits on a hilltop overlooking a green pasture and the province of Abra.
 It was used as a watchtower for invading enemy forces during World War II because of its strategic location.
 The Bantay Church and bell tower are monumental witnesses to various atrocities and uprisings.
+Five bells are found in the uppermost level of the tower.